 - 1.30 The First Aider should log the incident on the Daily First Aid Grid and Incident/Illness Report Book.
 All injuries, accidents/incidents must be logged in the same way.. - 1.31 School Accident/Incident Recording: All injuries, accidents, and dangerous occurrences (unless very minor) must be recorded on Daily First Aid Grid and Incident/Illness Report Book..
 The date, time and place of the event must be noted with the personal details of those involved with a brief description of the nature of the injury or accident.
-What happened to the injured or ill person immediately afterwards should also be recorded. - 1.32 If a child is involved in an incident but is not injured and first aid is not required, a log will not be necessary. - 1.33 In the event of an investigation members of the Senior Leadership Team should be kept informed throughout the process. - 1.34 Off-site Accident/Incident Recording: The First Aider will record on Daily First Aid Grid and Incident/Illness Report Book accident book every serious or significant accident that occurs off the School site if in connection with the Schools' activities.
-The School will keep a record of any accident or injury sustained and details of any First Aid treatment given to a student off the School site. - 1.35 Illness: All illness will be recorded by the designated First Aider/Deputy Head, Pastoral within medical manager in iSAMS.
+What happened to the injured or ill person immediately afterwards should also be recorded. - 1.32 If a child is involved in an incident but is not injured and first aid is not required, a log will not be necessary.

+- 1.33 In the event of an investigation members of the Senior Leadership Team should be kept informed throughout the process. - 1.34 Off-site Accident/Incident Recording: The First Aider will record on Daily First Aid Grid and Incident/Illness Report Book accident book every serious or significant accident that occurs off the School site if in connection with the Schools' activities.
+The School will keep a record of any accident or injury sustained and details of any First Aid treatment given to a student off the School site.
+Records should be stored for at least three years or if the person injured is a minor (under 18), until they are 21. - 1.35 Illness: All illness will be recorded by the designated First Aider/Deputy Head, Pastoral within medical manager in iSAMS.
 Records should be stored for at least three years or if the person injured is a minor (under 18), until they are 21. - 1.36 Reporting to Parents: In the event of accident or injury parents must be informed as soon as practicable.
 The member of staff in charge at the time will decide how and when this information should be communicated, in consultation with the Head if necessary. - 1.37 Reporting to HSE: The Company is legally required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (SI 2013/1471) (RIDDOR) to report the following to the HSE.